DeborahAkp/Portfolio/SQL/Project 4/README.md

 __6. How many employees were terminated in each year?
 What are the most common termination reasons and types?__ <br>
 - Employees Terminated Each Year
   - A temporary table was created to provide a reference for the number of employees who were terminated between the years 2006 and 2015.
 The dataset includes a total of 1485 terminated employees.
 Among the specified time frame, the 2014 stands out with the __highest number of terminated employees__, totaling __253__ employees.
-Conversely, the 2013 exhibits the __lowest number of terminated employees__, with a count of __105__ employees.
+Conversely, 2013 exhibits the __lowest number of terminated employees__, with a count of __105__ employees.
     ```sql
     DROP TABLE IF EXISTS t_term_emp;
     CREATE TEMPORARY TABLE IF NOT EXISTS t_term_emp